A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Future Research Directions

+\textbf{Market and Mechanism Design for Metaverse Services: } For interactive and resource-intensive services in the Metaverse, novel market and mechanism design is indispensable to facilitate the allocation and pricing for Metaverse service providers and users.
+As the Metaverse can blur the boundary between the physical and virtual worlds, the market and mechanism design for Metaverse services should consider local states of the physical and virtual submarkets while taking into account the interplay effects of them.

+\textbf{The Industrial/Vehicular Metaverse: } The emerging industrial Metaverse will integrate the physical factories and virtual worlds for next-generation intelligent manufacturing.
+The industrial Metaverse obtains data from various production and operation lines by the Industrial Internet of Things (IIoT), and thus conducts effective data analysis and decision-making, thereby enhancing the production efficiency of the physical space, reducing operating costs, and maximizing commercial value.
+Meanwhile, the vehicular Metaverse integrates immersive streaming and real-time synchronization, which is expected to provide better safety, more efficient driving, and immersive experience for drivers and passengers in vehicles.

-The future research directions for the Metaverse at mobile edge networks are based on three aspects, i.e., embodied user experience, harmonious and green edge networks, and extensive edge intelligence.
-First, the service delivery with immersive and human-aware experience of the 3D embodied Internet in the Metaverse will push the development of multi-sensory multimedia networks and human-in-the-loop communication.
-Second, the emergence of the Metaverse drives mobile edge networks to provide greener computing and communication services through massive physical/virtual synchronization and mutual optimization in digital edge twin networks.
+The future research directions for the Metaverse at mobile edge networks are based on three aspects, i.e., embodied user experience, harmonious and sustainable edge networks, and extensive edge intelligence.
+First, the service delivery with an immersive and human-aware experience of the 3D embodied Internet in the Metaverse will push the development of multi-sensory multimedia networks and human-in-the-loop communication.
+Second, the emergence of the Metaverse drives mobile edge networks to provide sustainable computing and communication services through real-time physical-virtual synchronization and mutual optimization in digital edge twin networks.
 Third, empowered by extensive edge intelligence and blockchain services, environments in virtual and physical worlds can be exchanged and mutually affected in the Metaverse without security and privacy threats.